-Just to introduce myself, I am Jim Hunt and I am very pleased to have been invited by Michael to be your Forex Magnates roving reporter in the United Kingdom.
+Just to introduce myself, I am Jim Hunt and I am very pleased to have been invited by Michael to be your Finance Magnates roving reporter in the United Kingdom.

 You are probably aware by now that the new NFA hedging rule has caused a lot of consternation in the industry, to say the least!
 If you’re not up to speed on this issue you can read all about it here on Forex Magnates or over on my blog.
 One side effect of the new rules is that some money has been winging it’s way from the United States over the Atlantic to the United Kingdom.
 You may well be considering sending some of your hard earned moolah in this direction too.
 Maybe your broker is even twisting your arm gently, to help you make that often difficult decision?
 Before you do that though think about this.